glaucocustodio/zipchat_challenge/README.md

 ## Solution

-It's a full stack Rails application.
+It's a full stack Rails application built in **~2h30m** during a live coding session.

+The application expects a valid OpenAI key set in  `OPENAI_API_KEY`.

 It relies on the [ruby_llm](https://github.com/crmne/ruby_llm) gem to power the chat + tool invocation.